WangJiaJun515/2022Spring_Finals/README.md

 Result:
 ![image](https://github.com/WangJiaJun515/2022Spring_Finals/blob/main/image/population(co)-pollution.jpeg)

 this visual shows the relation between CO and population changes in 50 states, the line of CO is fulctuated but its total trend is downward.

 ![image](https://github.com/WangJiaJun515/2022Spring_Finals/blob/main/image/population(other3).jpeg)

 this shows other three relation with population and the same x-axis. there is no clear relation.

 Conculsion: The state with high population has relatively high carbon monoxide AQI.
+The hypothesis is right!